 First, define and describe standards clearly and unequivocally.
 This point seems obvious but is often overlooked by overly succinct, sometime cryptic, copy used to define operational standards.
 The description of the standard should be long enough to clearly and unequivocally describe what constitutes success, state the objective and identify the facets/components that make up the standard.

 2. Provide context

 Put the standard in context.
 Explain why it’s needed and why it’s important.
-Explaining “why” a standard is important helps raise awareness at store level and may in and of itself, increase compliance.
+By explaining “why” a standard is important, you help raise awareness at store level.
+This may in and of itself, increase compliance.

 3. Illustrate your standards

 A picture is worth a thousand words, illustrate your standards!
 Most people are visual.
 While you should be as clear as possible in describing the standard, the use of a “best-practice” picture, attached to each standard, goes a long way towards visualizing the end goal and achieving standards.

 It’s important to make standards accessible and widely available!
 Standards are useless unless they are disseminated and reviewed frequently by store, operations and head office personnel alike.
 An old, dusty standards binder does not help you achieve compliance; a living and actionable store audit does.

 Get store managers and assistant managers to sign off and participate in the review of the visit.
 This give them the opportunity to give their input and feedback.
 Your managers are on the front lines.
 Most operators are keen to drive their business forward, and their participation is absolutely critical to the success of their business and the brand.